adamhatton/quizle/README.md

 ### Acknowledgements

-- I'd like to thank my parter Nichola for helping to amend the colours of the images, for helping me test the finished project, and for encouraging me through the development process!
+- I'd like to thank my partner Nichola for helping to amend the colours of the images, for helping me test the finished project, and for encouraging me through the development process!
 - I'd like to thank my mentor Spencer Barriball for his feedback on the project and suggestions for improvement